1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Join the community.
 Get answers.
 Share wins.
 Never feel stuck.

-Numbers can help, but they are tools, not a scorecard.
+Numbers can help, but they're tools, not a scorecard.
 Glance at total tummy time minutes, the longest head lift, and how quickly your baby settles after crying.
 Keep an eye on feeds, diapers, and your own energy level.
-Adjust the routine when the data nudges you, then move on.
+Adjust when the data nudges you.
+Then move on.

 What to Watch vs. When to Call